intelagense/rwxrob/log/2021/04/18/README.md

+## Sunday, April 18, 2021, 4:57:37PM EDT <1618779457>

+I need to rip out the `subcommands` scaffolding of CmdBox and reimplement it as *commands* that are mapped to an internal command registry identical to the main `cmdbox.commands` but attached to each `Command`.
+That is the graph-like command organization structure I was looking for.
+Of course any of those commands could also have their own, etc.

+I can implement the shortcuts (for when tab completion isn't available) at the same time.

+Time for an overhaul.

 ## Sunday, April 18, 2021, 3:57:43PM EDT <1618775863>

 I'm back to thinking there is really no need for anything beyond three